manvisinha/Avalanche-Subnet/README.md

 Key characteristics of subnets include:

-- **Customization:** Each subnet can have its own set of rules, validators, and virtual machines, tailoring it for specific use cases or applications.
+- **Tailoring to Specific Needs**: Each subnet has the flexibility to establish unique rules, validators, and virtual machines, making it suitable for specific uses or applications.
 - **Consensus Mechanism:** Subnets can use different consensus mechanisms, providing flexibility in how transactions are confirmed.
 - **Interoperability:** Subnets can interact with each other, enabling seamless movement of assets and data between different parts of the network.
 - **Security Isolation:** Subnets provide security isolation, containing potential issues or attacks within a specific subnet.